 Additionally, developing any new quantifiable money habits are reason to get excited and celebrate.
 For example, if online shopping is your downfall, mark celebrations for a week of no online purchases – and another celebration for an entire month of no shopping online.

-These celebrations do not need to be anything major – and they should not be costly.
+These celebrations do not need to be anything major – and they should not be costly – so check out my list of Frugal Hobbies for some ideas.
 Furthermore, they should not undo any new spending habits that are propelling you toward success.
 (So, don’t reward yourself for no online shopping by buying something online!)

 Read my tips for Cheap Rewards!